APS-12ID/Aerotech_hexapod/README.md

 # Aerotech_hexapod
-This is to fly Aerotech hexapod using part-speed PSO.
-It uses epics, requiring IOC for your hexapod is running.
+This is to generate part-speed PSO for flyscan.
+It uses epics, requiring IOC for your hexapod to be running.
 The names of axes are defined in IOC's motor DESC.
 For example, 'Z' for m1.DESC.
 # how to use
 ```python
 import AThexapod as hp